Skirting Kurdish issue, France says Iraq's Abadi Paris visit to boost ties

-PARIS, Oct 3 (Reuters) - France appeared to backtrack on Tuesday on efforts to mediate between Iraq’s government and Kurdish regional authorities, saying a visit by Iraqi Prime Minister Haider Abadi would centre on bilateral ties and fighting Islamist militants.
+PARIS (Reuters) - France appeared to backtrack on Tuesday on efforts to mediate between Iraq’s government and Kurdish regional authorities, saying a visit by Iraqi Prime Minister Haider Abadi would center on bilateral ties and fighting Islamist militants.

 Abadi is due in Paris on Wednesday for a two-day visit.
 While the invitation had been made prior to an independence vote held in Iraqi Kurdistan last month, President Emmanuel Macron’s office on Friday issued a statement offering to help ease tensions between Baghdad and the Kurds.